 Prior to LDF, Alexis served eight years as an Assistant Federal Public Defender in the Capital Habeas Unit of the Federal Public Defender for the Middle District of Tennessee in Nashville, where she represented death sentenced individuals in their federal habeas and related state court proceedings.
 While there she developed a study to analyze the extent that race played in the selection of jurors in state capital trials.
 She clerked for The Honorable John T. Nixon of the United State District Court for the Middle District of Tennessee in Nashville.

-Alexis received her J.D. from New York University School of Law, where she was a student attorney at the Neighborhood Defender Service of Harlem and the Legal Aid Society, Juvenile Rights Division, and was the recipient of the Dean John Sexton Prize for outstanding service to the Law School community.
-She graduated with distinction from Yale College with a B.A. in American Studies.
-Alexis is a member of the New York and Tennessee state bars.
+Alexis graduated from NYU School of Law, where she was a Derrick Bell Public Interest Scholar and an editor on the Review of Law and Social Change.
+At graduation, Alexis was awarded the Dean John Sexton Prize for outstanding service to the Law School community.
+A native of Southern California, Alexis graduated with distinction from Yale College with a B.A. in American Studies.
+She is a member of the New York and Tennessee state bars.

 Alexis was awarded the 2019 Woman of Distinction by the Women of Color Collective at NYU School of Law.